LBC-LNBio/KVFinder-web/docs/_sources/_plugin/tutorial.rst.txt

     :width: 800

 The default parameters are designed to make a simple and fast whole protein detection.
-To create a job with the default parameters, just click on **Run KVFinder-web** button.
+To submit a job with the default parameters to KVFinder-web service, just click on **Run KVFinder-web** button.

 .. image:: img/main_tab_2.png
     :width: 800